-1860 Birthday of Lillian Russell, who becomes the epitome of Gilded Age female sex appeal and stage presence starting in vaudeville at Tony Pastor's Theatre and graduating to a series of frothy musical comedy vehicles including Whirl-i-gig, Fiddle-dee-dee, Hoity-Toity, Twirly-Whirly, Whoop-Dee-Doo, and Lady Teazle.
-She also appears in Gilbert & Sullivan operettas and, later in life, in Burlesque.
+1860 Birthday of Lillian Russell, who becomes the epitome of Gilded Age female sex appeal and stage presence, starting in vaudeville at Tony Pastor's Theatre and graduating to a series of frothy musical comedy vehicles including Whirl-i-gig, Fiddle-dee-dee, Hoity-Toity, Twirly-Whirly, Whoop-Dee-Doo, and Lady Teazle.
+She also appears in Gilbert and Sullivan operettas and, later in life, in burlesque.

 1906 Douglas Fairbanks stars in The Man of the Hour by George Broadhurst.
 The plot—Fairbanks as a reformer out to expose corruption at City Hall—angers the Tammany Hall politicians and fans the interest of the public.
 It runs 479 performances.